GrdLock/sonarr-extension-filter/README.md

 ### Service crashes on startup

-**Important:** The service now uses lazy initialization for download clients.
-It will NOT crash if your download client is unavailable at startup - it only connects when needed (when a webhook is received or when you test the connection).

 **If service still crashes, check:**
 1. Configuration file syntax (YAML format)
 2. API keys are correct